MasoniteFramework/masonite/README.md

 If you are more of a visual learner you can watch Masonite related tutorial videos at [masonitecasts.com](https://masonitecasts.com)

-Also be sure to join the [Masonite Slack Community](http://slack.masoniteproject.com/)!
+Also be sure to join the [Masonite Discord Community](https://discord.gg/TwKeFahmPZ)!

 ## Getting Started Quickly